Advanced routing configuration (for extensions)¶

 hash: '^[a-zA-Z0-9]{32}$'

-If a URL is generated with the given parameters to link to a page, the result will look like this:
+If a URL is generated with the above parameters the resulting link will be this:

 https://example.org/path-to/my-page/forgot-password/82/ABCDEFGHIJKLMNOPQRSTUVWXYZ012345